 The next Erma Bombeck Writers’ Workshop will be April 2-4, 2020, on the campus of the University of Dayton, Erma Bombeck’s alma mater.
 And it’s a special one — our 10th.
-Online registration begins at noon (EST) Tuesday, Dec.
-5, 2017.
+We are sold out.
+To register for the waitlist, click here.

-The workshop draws approximately 350 writers from around the country and typically sells out very quickly, so don’t wait once registration opens.
-The 2016 workshop sold out in less than six hours.
+The workshop draws approximately 350 writers from around the country and typically sells out very quickly.
+The 2018 workshop sold out in less than five hours.

 • Liza Donnelly, award-winning cartoonist with The New Yorker Magazine, resident cartoonist for CBS News and author/editor of 18 books.